PrincetonUniversity/GPEC/docs/outputs.rst

 Run Instructions
 ----------------

-The first step in an NTV calculation for any given shot is to run the corresponding IPEC calculation.
+The first step in an NTV calculation for any given shot is to run the corresponding GPEC calculation.
 The output files necessary are the control, singfld, and pmodb, files.
 These should use the functional outputs.

 Having obtained the required output files, the user should enter the IDL environment and run one of the two NTV routines.
 These routines are 'total_energy_torque.pro' and 'simple_energy_torque.pro'.
-The first requires full experimental data and should be initialized in the package script found at '/u/jpark/analysis/lib/init_routines_jkp.idl', while the second defines analytic profiles for the necessary variables in order to calculate results from IPEC outputs and can be used on its own.
+The first requires full experimental data and should be initialized in the package script found at '/u/jpark/analysis/lib/init_routines_jkp.idl', while the second defines analytic profiles for the necessary variables in order to calculate results from GPEC outputs and can be used on its own.

 An example of the run process within the IDL environment is shown here::